-NFL Over/Under Bets: Strategy for Betting Totals On Football
+How to Bet NFL Over/Under: Strategy for Betting Totals On Football

-Making over/under wagers is one of the most polarizing subjects in NFL sports betting.
-While most sports bettors prefer to take the over (who doesn’t love high-scoring games?), there are times where a defensive battle between two stalwart teams calls for an under wager.
+Making over/under wagers is one of the most polarizing subjects in NFL football betting.
+While most sports betting enthusiasts prefer to take the over (who doesn’t love high-scoring games?), there are times where a defensive battle between two stalwart teams calls for an under wager.

 - DRAFTKINGS SPORTSBOOK